xurei/react-jotform-embed/README.md

 ## Props
 - src : The url of your jotform, as given in their publish section.
+- scrolling : A boolean to allow or disallow scrolling.
+Scrolling is turned off by default

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!